Introduction to Streams

 > special ID in order to consume new messages.

-The example above allows us to write consumers that participate to the same consumer group, taking each a subset of messages to process, and recovering from failures re-reading the pending messages that were delivered just to them.
+The example above allows us to write consumers that participate in the same consumer group, each taking a subset of messages to process, and when recovering from failures re-reading the pending messages that were delivered just to them.
 However in the real world consumers may permanently fail and never recover.
 What happens to the pending messages of the consumer that never recovers after stopping for any reason?

-KeyDB consumer groups offer a feature that is used exactly in this situations in order to claim the pending messages of a given consumer so that such messages will change ownership and will be re-assigned to a different consumer.
-The feature is very explicit, a consumer has to inspect the list of pending messages, and will have to claim specific messages using a special command, otherwise the server will take the messages pending forever assigned to the old consumer, in this way different applications can choose if to use such a feature or not, and exactly the way to use it.
+KeyDB consumer groups offer a feature that is used in these situations in order to claim the pending messages of a given consumer so that such messages will change ownership and will be re-assigned to a different consumer.
+The feature is very explicit.
+A consumer has to inspect the list of pending messages, and will have to claim specific messages using a special command, otherwise the server will leave the messages pending forever and assigned to the old consumer.
+In this way different applications can choose if to use such a feature or not, and exactly how to use it.

-When called in this way the command just outputs the total number of pending messages in the consumer group, just two messages in this case, the lower and higher message ID among the pending messages, and finally a list of consumers and the number of pending messages they have.
-We have just Bob with two pending messages because the only message that Alice requested was acknowledged using XACK.
+When called in this way, the command outputs the total number of pending messages in the consumer group (two in this case), the lower and higher message ID among the pending messages, and finally a list of consumers and the number of pending messages they have.
+We have only Bob with two pending messages because the single message that Alice requested was acknowledged using XACK.

-We can ask for more info by giving more arguments to XPENDING, because the full command signature is the following:
+We can ask for more information by giving more arguments to XPENDING, because the full command signature is the following:

 By providing a start and end ID (that can be just

 + as in XRANGE) and a count to control the amount of information returned by the command, we are able to know more about the pending messages.
-The optional final argument, the consumer group name, is used if we want to limit the output to just messages pending for a given consumer group, but we'll not use this feature in the following example.
+The optional final argument, the consumer name, is used if we want to limit the output to just messages pending for a given consumer, but won't use this feature in the following example.

-Note that nobody prevents us from checking what the first message content was, just using XRANGE.
+Note that nobody prevents us from checking what the first message content was by just using XRANGE.

 We have just to repeat the same ID twice in the arguments.
 Now that we have some idea, Alice may decide that after 20 hours of not processing messages, Bob will probably not recover in time, and it's time to claim such messages and resume the processing in place of Bob.
 To do so, we use the XCLAIM command.

 This command is very complex and full of options in its full form, since it is used for replication of consumer groups changes, but we'll use just the arguments that we need normally.
-In this case it is as simple as calling it like that:
+In this case it is as simple as: